What are the bike specs?

 PRO CLASS: usually ridden on 450cc MX bikes which of course have been heavily tuned and tweaked.
 But we hope to see some framers as well in this class.

-THUNDER CLASS: is for singles from 600cc up with the same specs & safety specs.
+THUNDER CLASS: is for singles and multies from 600cc and up, with the same specs & safety specs as all other classes and 19” wheels with flat track tyres.

 HOOLIGAN CLASS: "DTRA Hooligan Championship Round 2"